George J. Gould Mansion

 The Curse of the Pharaohs?

 Edith's weakness was for candy, which did not help curtail her husband's weakness for showgirls.
 By 1921, George had fathered two children outside of wedlock with his by then long-standing mistress, Guinevere - a chorus girl twenty years his junior.
 But, Edith wasn't going to give up that easily: she embarked upon a weight loss regime that involved golf, steam baths, massages, and less pleasantly: a tight rubber undergarment to hold in any unwanted bulges.
 Having been in retreat at their winter home, Georgian Court, in January she launched herself back into society hosting a dance on Fifth Avenue for more than 600-guests.
-Ten months later, she was dead, having collapsed on the 5th tee at Georgian Court while playing golf - her rubber suit under her clothes - with George.
+Ten months later, she was dead, having collapsed on the 5th tee at Georgian Court while playing golf with George - her rubber suit under her clothes.

 Six months later, to the horror and anger of Edith's many friends, George had married Guinevere and to avoid the inevitable remonstrations wasted no time in hot-footing it to Europe.
 Following a visit to King Tutankhamun's newly discovered tomb in Egypt, George fell ill and having been married to Guinevere for barely a year, succumbed in France.